ESTOS/PhoneDialer/readme.md

 PhoneDialer 4.4.0.7:
 - Rework the Agent Dialog to handle AgentGroups (the groupid is set implicitly from the selected entry)

+PhoneDialer 4.4.0.8:
+- Rework showing address details.
+Formerly all properties the ECSTA provides were supposed to be set.
+Now any property provided will be added to the ui.
+- Show forward only and ACD group addresses (ECSTA for Starface)

 Sourcecode contains all modifications, and the required ATAPI lib also provided from JulMar Technology.

 Sourcecode is available for download from https://github.com/ESTOS/PhoneDialer